Early crypto pioneer slams Elon Musk’s ‘hypocrisy’ on Bitcoin payments By Cointelegraph - Up News Info

 Early crypto pioneer slams Elon Musk’s ‘hypocrisy’ on Bitcoin payments

-The charges of hypocrisy levelled at Musk stem from the fact that around $1.5 billion worth of Bitcoin remains on Tesla’s balance sheet.
+The charges of hypocrisy leveled at Musk stem from the fact that around $1.5 billion worth of Bitcoin remains on Tesla’s balance sheet.

 Continue Reading on Coin Telegraph